commercialhaskell/stack/doc/topics/GHC_from_source.md

 Building the compiler can take a very long time (more than one hour).
 For faster build times, use Hadrian flavours that disable documentation generation.

+!!! note

+    The building of the compiler can require the creation of symbolic links (symlinks).
+On Windows, symlinks can only be created by processes with Administrator privileges unless Windows' Developer Mode has been set.

 ### Bootstrap compiler